 According to cynologists, the origins of this breed are inconclusive.
 On the one hand, the Poodle dog has been known in Germany since the Middle Ages as the country’s water dog.
-On the other hand, the breed may be a descendent of the French-bred Barbet.
+On the other hand, the breed may be a descendant of the French-bred Barbet.
 In other cases, some believe that the Poodle breed finds its origins in Russia, Piedmont, or Northwest Africa.

 Despite what its origins are, the French aristocracy favored the breed for its intelligence, athleticism and good looks.
 As a result, it became the national dog of France.
 Moreover, It was frequently employed as a circus performer in France.
 Other known services provided by the Poodle included:

 - Guide dog

 The Poodle is very recognizable with its long ears, small paws, and most importantly, its defining curly or corded, often clipped coat.
 The practice of clipping their coat was designed for both visual appeal as well as to protect the dog when they are hunting and retrieving.
 Either way, it is important to keep up with their grooming and schedule regular trimmings.
 Thankfully, despite their thick coat, they shed relatively little and are frequently tolerated by people with allergies.

 Expert vet advice at your fingertips